Setting Rent: How Much Should I Charge for Rent?

 How Much Should I Charge for Rent?

-It’s crucial to arrive at an exact number for the ideal rent for your property.
-There’s no simple way to do this — you need to consider several factors and come to an informed decision.
-As you gain experience as a landlord, the process does become easier, but for now, you should rely on the following steps.
+It’s crucial to arrive at an exact number when working how much rent to charge.
+There are a few ways you can go about this — but whichever strategy you employ you should consider as many factors as possible to come to an informed decision.
+As you gain experience as a landlord, the process does become easier, but for now, you can rely on the following steps.

 Step 1.
 Use the 1-Percent Rule for a Ballpark Figure